sajidalidev/compose-epg-viewer/README.md

 # TV Guide Component

-This repository contains the implementation of a TV Guide component built using Jetpack Compose for Android TV applications.
+This repository contains the implementation of a TV Guide component built using Compose Multiplatform.
+It supports Android, Desktop, and iOS.
 The component is designed to provide a user-friendly interface for browsing TV channels and their corresponding events.

 ### Android
 ![Android Demo](/android.png)